Jai-Srivastava-iphtech/StudyPal/README.md

 StudyPal is an iOS application built using **UIKit and Storyboards** that helps students manage their academic activities such as classes, homework, exams, teachers, and messages in one place.

-This project focuses on **clean UI, modular code structure, and real-world app navigation**
+This project focuses on **clean UI, modular code structure, and real-world app navigation**.

 ---

-## 📱 App Screens
+## App Screens

 | Onboarding | Home | Menu |
 |-----------|------|------|